Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a release that includes the bug‑fix commit identified in the references.
+• Upgrade the Linux kernel to a release that includes the bug‑fix commit indicated in the linked references.

-• Reboot the system so that the updated kernel is loaded and running.
+• Reboot the system so the updated kernel takes effect and the previously freed structure is no longer referenced.

-• If upgrading is not feasible, manually apply the patch from the referenced commit to the kernel source tree, rebuild, and install.
+• If kernel upgrades are unavailable, manually apply the patch from the referenced commit to the source tree, rebuild the kernel, and install it.

 Tracking